Condensation of an ideal gas with intermediate statistics on the horizon

 A great deal of effort has gone into resolving the puzzles of black hole thermodynamics and information loss.
 In this context, the idea of a stretched horizon arose as a useful tool for thinking about black holes.
 It originated as a classical description of black holes seen by an outside observers, but the concept was later borrowed to help give a consistent quantum mechanical interpretation of black hole physics \cite{thorne,susskind1}.
-It was also shown that the degrees of freedom of a stretched horizon can be viewed as a gas of quasiparticles.
-This simple picture makes manifest several universal properties of horizons, including the universal relationship between entropy and horizon area \cite{lowe}.
-Although a lot of research work has been focused on explaining the physics of horizon, our knowledge of holographic screens and their thermodynamics is still far from perfect.
-In this paper, we introduce a new perspective for investigating the condensation of an ideal boson gas in the background of Rindler and Schwartzschild spacetimes.
-For earlier studies on condensation on a curved spacetime see Ref. \cite{pathria2}.
-This analysis could be considered as a probe into the quantum structure of spacetime.
-Our calculations indicates that the equipartition theorem on a holographic screen should run as follows,
+It was also shown that the degrees of freedom of a stretched horizon can be viewed as a gas composed of quasi-particles \cite{lowe}.
+This simple picture makes manifest several universal properties of horizons, including the universal relationship between entropy and horizon area.
+Although a lot of research work has been focused on explaining the physics of horizon, our knowledge about the horizon degrees of freedom is still far from perfect.
+The simplest choice (not realistic) for the quantum degrees of freedom on the horizon is a noninteracting boson gas \cite{lowe}.
+We consider a simple model for the quantum degrees of freedom on the horizon.
+We assume that the horizon degrees of freedom are in a condensed state whose particle number is equal to the number of space-time quantum bits $N\simeq A/l_p^2$.
+For earlier studies on condensation on a curved space-time see Ref. \cite{pathria2}.

-\bea U_{u}\simeq N_{e}k_{B}T_{u} \eea where, $U_{u}$ and $T_{u}$ denote the internal energy and the Unruh temperature on a holographic screen, respectively. $N_{e}=N_{u}(T_{u}/T_{c})^{2}$ is the number of excited quantum states of spacetime where, $T_{c}$ and $N_{u}\simeq{A/{l_p^2}}$ are the local condensation temperature and number of quantum bits of spacetime (particle number), respectively.